 For years, your company has been making ICs using materials including an element, Hafnium, as a replacement for the silicon dioxide (SiO2) previously used.
-You did this because the SiO2 layer was getting too thin (1.2 nanometers), which led to manufacturability problems and quantum tunnelling problems.
+You did this because the SiO2 layer was getting too thin (1.2 nanometers), which led to manufacturability problems and quantum tunneling problems.
 1.2 nanometers is only six diameters of a silicon atom.
 And if the insulator gets too thin, the electrons go right through it.
 Not good if you are trying to minimize a chip's power consumption.
 And that's what the customers want because they are often running memory and microprocessors using limited-capacity batteries.

 Some smart guy figured out that if the dielectric was made employing compounds made with Hafnium, the dielectric constant (also called the "relative permittivity") could be increased from SiO2's 3.9 to about 24, a major improvement.
-This allowed you to increase the thickness of the gate insulator, reducing the quantum tunnelling.
+This allowed you to increase the thickness of the gate insulator, reducing the quantum tunneling.
 It also allowed you to maintain, and even increase gate authority over the current in the semiconductor channel: This means that changes in voltage of the gate have a bigger effect, changing the current through the semiconductor channel.
 That might allow a lower supply voltage, too.
 Might this drop power consumption even further?

 It worked very well.
 Over time, minimum feature sizes went from about 60 nanometers to today's 10 nanometers.
 But you want to go further.
 Yet, you are wondering where the next big material breakthrough is going to come from.
 Will you be able to maintain a semiconductor process down to 3 nanometers?
 How are you going to be able to "out-Hafnium" Hafnium?